Skip to main content

 How Do Different Laws Interact?

 The interaction between the various statutes governing wellness programs creates a complex compliance matrix.
 A program that is permissible under HIPAA and the ACA may still face scrutiny under the ADA or GINA.
-For example, while HIPAA allows for with significant incentives, the ADA requires that any program involving medical examinations be voluntary.
+For example, while HIPAA allows for health-contingent programs with significant incentives, the ADA requires that any program involving medical examinations be voluntary.

 This creates a situation where a large incentive, while compliant with HIPAA, could be viewed as coercive under the ADA, effectively making the program involuntary and therefore illegal.
 The table below illustrates the overlapping jurisdictions of these key statutes.